WeThink25/WeGuardian/README.md

 - Test on both Paper and Folia
 - Update documentation for new features

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Open Contribution License (MIT + Non-Commercial)**.
+See the [LICENSE.txt](LICENSE.txt) file for the full legal text.

+### 🔎 TL;DR
+- ✅ Free to use, share, and modify.
+- 🚫 Not allowed for commercial use (no selling, no paid forks, no bundling into paid products).
+- 🔄 If you change or improve things, you must license your changes under the same terms and contribute them back (e.g. via a pull request or patch).
+- 📝 Keep the copyright & license notice in all copies.
+- ⚠️ No warranty.

 ## 🙏 Acknowledgments